franktranvantu/spring-interview/README.md

 ## HTTP
-- What is different between POST, PUT and PATCH
+- What is different among POST, PUT and PATCH

 ## Spring core
 - Which the most core components of Spring